 By the sea

 This term, our topic will be by the sea.
-Please see the MTP below.
+Please see the medium terms plans and the topic booklets to see what we will be covering in the summer terms.

 Along with Swallows, we traveled down to SafeWise.
 We learnt how to cross a road, make 999 calls, what to do in a fire and how to be safe when at the beach.